jomojay/alx-airbnb-project-documentation/features-and-functionalities/README.md

-# Backend Blueprint: Feature Foundations
+# Project Features and Functionalities